rachelappel/AcmeBooks/AcmeBooksAPI/.Slides/02-intro.md

 💸 Pay down some tech debt

-📈 Code is made better according to your quality metrics
+📈 Improve code quality according to your metrics

-🪲 This all leads to fewer bugs and a better product
+👓 Improve readability/maintainability

+🪲 Fewer future bugs due to improved code that is easier to understand

 [Next](main.md)